The 9th ACG is an ARMA 3 Milsim Unit representing a fictional Army Special Operations Unit.

 The flag background is Jungle Green and the fringe Gold.

-The Guidon Flag for Troop 1 displays the Troop Color of "Gold Brown", and the symbol of an arrow flanked by wings, signifying Troop 1's forward momentum and first to fight history.
+The Guidon Flag for 1st Squad displays the Squad Color of "Gold Brown", and the symbol of an arrow flanked by wings, signifying 1st Squad's forward momentum and first to fight history.

-The Guidon Flag for Troop 2 displays the Troop Color of "Cobalt Blue" and the illustration of a desert nomad, representative of both infantry's callsign and Troop 2's ability to conquer any objective independently.
+The Guidon Flag for 2nd Squad displays the Squad Color of "Cobalt Blue" and the illustration of a desert nomad, representative of both infantry's callsign and 2nd Squad's ability to conquer any objective independently.

-The Troop's motto is "Nulli Secundus" translated to "Second to None"
+The Squad's motto is "Nulli Secundus" translated to "Second to None"

-The Guidon Flag for Troop 3 sits on the Troop Color of "Myrtle Green" with the symbol of a blacksmith's hammer, anvil, and fire, the hammer for mortar operations, and the anvil for heavy weapons.
+The Guidon Flag for the Combat Support Section displays the color of "Maroon" and the symbol of a blacksmith's hammer, anvil, and fire, the hammer for mortar operations, and the anvil for heavy weapons.
 The flame represents the fire brought down upon the enemy.

-The Troop's motto is "Igni Excusus" translated to "Forged in Fire"
+The Section's motto is "Igni Excusus" translated to "Forged in Fire"

-9ACG Aviation, also known as "B Squadron" 9th Air Commando Group, is represented by their color of Turquoise, and the propeller and wings insignia of US Army Aviation, which is representative of it's long history of both fixed wing and rotary flight.
+9ACG Aviation Detachment is represented by their color of Turquoise, and the propeller and wings insignia of US Army Aviation, which is representative of it's long history of both fixed wing and rotary flight.

 The black on top represents the night sky, while the green below the lightning bolt signifies the ground.
 The yellow lightning bolt refers to the speed in which we accomplish our mission, with the crossed sabers representing our readiness to fight.
 The singular star at the bottom signifies our teamwork as one unit.